-We’re truly international.
+That commitment endures today through an organization that remains truly international.
 Only 16 years after being founded, Rotary had clubs on six continents.
-Today, members in nearly every country work to solve some of our world’s most challenging problems.
+Our members now span the globe, working to solve some of our world’s most challenging problems.

-We’re committed to service, and we’re not afraid to dream big and set bold goals.
+We’re not afraid to dream big and set bold goals.
 We began our fight against polio in 1979 with a project to immunize 6 million children in the Philippines.
-Today, polio remains endemic in only three countries — down from 125 in 1988.
+Today, polio remains endemic in only two countries — down from 125 in 1988.